 The Car Connection Lexus GS F Overview

-The Lexus GS F is the performance version of the brand's mid-size four-door sedan.
+The Lexus GS F is the high-performance version of the brand's mid-size four-door sedan.

 Lexus has offered two other F models in the past.
 There was the IS F compact sedan starting in 2008, and the 2012 LF A carbon-fiber supercar, which was limited to just 500 examples.

 MORE: Read our 2018 Lexus GS F review

 Styling is far more aggressive than base versions of the GS sedan, mostly in the name of cooling and aerodynamics.
 The front end is unique from the A-pillars forward.
 The front fenders are wider and feature air outlets that vent air from the engine compartment.
 The spindle grille is even more aggressive than that of the GS F Sport, and it is flanked by a pair of air intakes that send air to a transmission cooler and an oil cooler.
 Prominent rocker panels visually lower the car along the sides, and the rear end features a carbon fiber reinforced plastic lip spoiler and quad exhaust outlets that jut through a lower diffuser.
 Under-body covers also smooth out airflow underneath the car to improve overall stability.